souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

 [Integrative pathway enrichment analysis of multivariate omics data - Paczkowska et al. Nat Comm 2020](https://pubmed.ncbi.nlm.nih.gov/32024846/)

+    - Activepathways: integrative pathway analysis from SNPs, WGS, CNVs, and SVs.
+        - Pathway analysis from coding and non-coding mutations of WGS data, and integrating with DNA rearrangments, CNVs, SVs, etc.
     - Developed by PCAWG consortium.
-    - Activepathways: integrative pathway analysis from SNPs, WGS, CNVs, and SVs.
+2658 cancer samples across 38 tumor types.
-    - Requires 2 lists:
+    - Requires 2 input datasets:
         - 1) p-values related to different experiments and studies (and information of those studies, like DEG, etc.)
         - 2) Gene sets related to pathways (downloaded from GO or Reactome, etc.)
-    - Performs a combined p-value analysis to return the most significant genes.
+    - Performs a combined p-value analysis to return the most significant genes, aggregated significance from multiple omics datasets.
+        - p-value aggregation is done by Brown's extension of Fisher's combined probability test.
+    - TO Do: Extension with genes listed in pathway databases like MSigDB.
+    - TO DO: Integrate gene and protein interactions - HotNet, PARADIGM, GeneMania